Quick Start

 - Encrypt: Establish encryption keys and encrypt your computation inputs

-- Submit: Send encrypted computations to the Arcium network
+- Submit: Send confidential computations to the Arcium network

 - Monitor: Track computation finalization on-chain